Old Abe: Postbellum

+The statue is not only a remembrance of Old Abe, but also dedicated to the men and women of the Park Falls area who have served, or are currently serving, in the Armed Forces.

+The statue is located at Old Abe Memorial Park 155 N 3rd Ave, Park Falls, WI 54552.

 In memoriam

 In 1865, Jerome Case incorporated Old Abe into the trademark of the J. I. Case agricultural equipment manufacturing company of Racine, Wisconsin.
 This trademark was retired in 1969.

 The insignia of the U.S. Army's 101st Airborne Division is a depiction of Old Abe.
 Wisconsin was the territory of the original 101st Division after World War I, and the insignia's design is based on Civil War traditions of the state.
 The black shield derives from black hats worn by members of the Iron Brigade.
 This was a famous Civil War unit composed of western regiments, which included three from Wisconsin, but not the 8th regiment.

 Old Abe is the mascot of Eau Claire Memorial High School, whose athletic teams are known as "Old Abes", and of Racine Case High School, whose teams are "Eagles".